quantumgardener/qg.blog/content/notes/Community of practice.md

 updated:
 title:
 ---
-A [[Community of practice]] is a group of people who are conscious of striving to share knowledge and learn together.
+A [[Community of practice]] is a group of people who are conscious of striving to share knowledge and together can greatly accelerate [[Learning]].